richthegeek/mongosum/README.md

 // Alter the default summary options - if the collection does not have explicit options, it will use these.
-// This is not written to the database, it must be refreshed on each instance. dbms.defaultSummaryOptions(options) db.defaultSummaryOptions(options) // writes to global default coll.defaultSummaryOptions(options) // writes to global default
+// This is not written to the database, it must be refreshed on each instance. dbms._defaultSummaryOptions // the object that stores these defaults, can be read/written directly dbms.defaultSummaryOptions(options) db.defaultSummaryOptions(options) // writes to global default coll.defaultSummaryOptions(options) // writes to global default